benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q003-1.png)

-## Quantifiers
+## Quantifiers #1

-Quantifiers are used when several conditions need to be checked.
+Vertical quantifiers (or simply 'quantifiers') are used when several conditions need to be checked.
 Here is a simple example:

 _**Q3:** Any person who owns a phone, and his first name is Lior **(v2)**_